nvenko/py-deflation/README.tex.md

 Observations :

 First, the strictly positive envelopes of the sampled spectra theoretically deflated with exact eigenvectors do  not significantly vary from realization to realization.
-Second, the cases for which higher gains of iterations where observed in Example #4, namely strategies #2 and #3, are associated to smaller strictly positive envelopes of deflated operators, here by less than one order of magnitude in comparison to strategy #1.
+Second, the cases for which higher gains of iterations were observed in Example #4, namely strategies #2 and #3, are associated to smaller strictly positive envelopes of deflated operators, here by less than one order of magnitude in comparison to strategy #1, as SHOULD BE SHOWN ON A PLOT OF THE CONDITIONING NUMBER.
+Third, `which_op` has no strong effect on the envelopes (TO CONFIRM WITH PLOTS OF CONDITIONING NUMBER).

 #### Example #6: example06_recycler.py